 „Merinos are truly the royal family of the wool world“ Robson/Ekarius write in „The Fleece and Fibre Sourcebook“.
 Merinos were discovered in the 12th century by the Spanish royalty, who imported them from Northafrica into Spain.
 Today, they are mainly bred in the southern hemisphere, in countries like Argentina (primarily in the region of Patagonia), New Zealand, South Africa, or Australia, which is the largest producer of Merino wool today.
 In rough climate, with extreme heat and freezing cold, they develop an especially fine wool.

 Their fleece is mainly white and is generally recognized as the softest sheep's wool today.
 But be aware that there are many different kinds of Merinos, whose fleeces vary greatly in softness.
 The European Merinolandschaf, for example, has much coarser wool than most of the Merinos bred on the southern hemisphere.

 Unfortunately, conventionally bred Merinos often have to suffer mulesing, which is extremely painful and traumatising for the animals.
 For this reason, we decided to use only Merino wool which is GOTS-certified and therefore guarantees that mulesing and many other bad practices are strictly forbidden.
 With the focus on Merino wool we want to help increase public awareness of this important issue.
 More information here.

 Our Merino Yarns

 Because our yarns are so comfortable to wear on the skin, they are also ideal for children's garments, as children and babies are particularly sensitive to scratchy wool.
-And since our 100% Merino yarn is fit for the washing machine, there is no need for tedious hand washing.
+And since our Cheeky Merino Joy and Big Merino Hug yarn are fit for the washing machine, there is no need for tedious hand washing.